albertossilva/flowie/README.md

 ## <a name="runtime-mode"></a>Running modes
 There are two ways of creating a flow:
 1. **Runtime** ➡️ `flowie(...ƒunctions | Flowie): Flowie`: it create a flow with its own container.
-2. **Configuration** ➡️ `flowie(flow: FlowDeclaration, container: FlowieContainer): Flowie`: it builds a flow from a declaration and uses this container.
+2. **Prepared** ➡️ `flowie(flow: FlowDeclaration, container: FlowieContainer): Flowie`: it builds a flow from a declaration and uses this container.

-> a `container` is the object that flowie uses to store function details, i.e: name, isAsync, etc. When building using the configuration.
+> a `container` is the object that flowie uses to store function details, i.e: name, isAsync, etc. When building using the prepared.

 Both modes return `Flowie` flows, which can be execute or enhanced.